 Learn more about MIPS and what’s to come

-For more information about MIPS in general or MIPS changes for the coming year, watch this on-demand webinar to keep your practice up to date.
+Like this article?
+Download a printable version as well as a MIPS calendar, eBook, and checklist in Nextech's MIPS to the Max Toolkit.
+For more information about MIPS in general or MIPS changes for this year, watch this on-demand webinar to keep your practice up to date.